nigelfiler/Marine_Water_Meter/README.md

 - Thermistor adhered to the hot water cylinder surface calculates the temperature

 ### Shower Sump Monitoring
-- Shower sump boxes can fail, leading to overflow into the bilge
-- A **magnetic float switch** is added to the sump case
+- Shower sump boxes can fail, leading to overflow into the bilge, a **magnetic float switch** is added to the sump case
 - At power up the system checks the switch and displays:
   - `Shower Sump FULL`
 **OR**